wovo/torsor/readme.md

 In C++, we don't have built-in expressions or types that behave in a unit-correct way, but the language abstraction mechanisms can be used to create such a system.
+In such a unit library, each value has an associated set of the powers (exponents) for base unit of the system.
+These powers are present only at compile type, when they are used to generate compiler errors for operations that are meaningless.

 [Boost::units](
-https://github.com/boostorg/units) is probably the most widely known.
+https://github.com/boostorg/units) is probably the most widely known library of this type.
+It is a big library, aparently without a gentle introduction.
+It is rumoured that the set of people who fully understand unit tehory is small, as is the set of people who understand C++11 enough to write (and some people say *use*) such a library.
+The intersection of those two sets contains exactly two people, who happen to be the authors of boots::units.

 ## torsors

-The torsor is a mathematical concept.
+A torsor is a mathematical concept.
 Quoting from the (very readable)
 [Torsors Made Easy](
 http://math.ucr.edu/home/baez/torsors.html)